Safety | Quality | Guaranteed

 Questions to Ask Potential Site Work Contractors

-1. Can you provide detailed case studies or examples of previous projects similar to mine?
+1. Can you show examples of past projects like mine?

-2. How do you ensure compliance with local environmental and safety regulations?
+2. How do you make sure your work follows local rules and safety laws?

-3. What measures do you take to minimize disruption and manage waste?
+3. What do you do to reduce noise, mess, and other disruptions?

-8. Can you provide references from previous clients?
+8. Can you share references from past clients?

 25 Questions To Ask Contractors Before Hiring